zacwasnothere/LShortcuts/README.md

 - `cd ~/Downloads` (Or wherever you saved the executable)
 - `chmod +x LShortcuts
 ./LShortcuts` (Or whatever your file is called)
-2. Press enter.
+2. Press enter, the file should now be executable.

 ###### Optional: Add it to your PATH
 1. Type the following commands.
 - `mkdir -p ~/.local/bin
-mv ~/Downloads/LShortcuts ~/.local/bin/lshortcuts
+mv ~/`Enter file location)`/LShortcuts ~/.local/bin/lshortcuts
 chmod +x ~/.local/bin/lshortcuts`
-2. Press enter.
+2. Press enter and type LShortcuts

 #### 🛠️ Troubleshooting
 A: Nothing happens when I run it?